kinvenho/rencom/PUBLIC_API_DOCS.md

 # Rencom Public API Documentation

+> **Quick Start:**
+> - For easiest onboarding, use the Rencom CLI: `rencom setup`
+> - For advanced/local setup or contributing, use: `rencom fork`
+> - See the README for installation instructions and more details.

 Welcome to the Rencom E-commerce Reviews API!
 This document provides all the essential information for developers and users to integrate with and use the API.

 ---